Kevin Murphy

 I lead the specialty crop breeding and agronomy program at WSU.
 Our goal is to increase the genetic- and bio-diversity of cropping systems across Washington State through the development of new cultivars and implementation of ecologically-rooted production practices.
 Internationally, we conduct participatory breeding and agronomic research on quinoa, barley, and millets in Rwanda, Malawi, and Ecuador.
 Our group focuses on breeding and/or cropping systems research in quinoa, barley, spelt, buckwheat, perennial grains, and proso millet.
 We emphasize crops, varieties, and/or farming systems that optimize nutritional value and provide tolerance to heat, drought, and diseases while improving yield, flavor and end-use quality.
 Our cropping systems research has included studies on intercropping, cover crops, crop rotation effects, no-till farming, crop-livestock integration, and optimal planting dates and nitrogen, irrigation and seeding rates.

-• Crop Science Society of America, Division C-9 ‘Biomedical, Health Beneficial, and Nutritionally Enhanced Plants’ Chair 2019
+- Crop Science Society of America, Division C-9 ‘Crops for Nutrition and Health’ Chair 2019

 Books